WorldWideTelescope/pywwt/docs/installation.rst

     jupyter lab build

-If the installation is successful, then the next time you start up JupyterLab the “Launcher” display should now contain an AAS WorldWide Telescope icon:
+If the installation is successful, then the next time you start up JupyterLab the “Launcher” display should now contain a WorldWide Telescope icon:

 .. image:: images/jlab-launcher.jpg
    :scale: 50%